 Nursing Reference Apps offer efficiency giving nurses more time with patients.

-Nursing Clinical Mastery is an all-in-one App to navigate every day practice challenges.
+My Nursing Mastery is an all-in-one App to navigate every day practice challenges.

 Mobile applications to improve communication between health team members and to support clinical workflows are already in widespread use in most healthcare settings.
 Yet, many hospitals still frown upon portable device use at work–despite the potential to increase productivity.